-A work permit or authorization to work without a permit is required in order for a foreign national to be allowed to work in Canada (A30).
+A work permit or authorization to work without a permit is required in order for a foreign national to be allowed to work in Canada (section 30 of the Immigration and Refugee Protection Act).
 There are specific requirements that must be met by the foreign national and the employer under the Temporary Foreign Worker Program (TFWP) or the International Mobility Program (IMP).

 The TFWP lets employers hire foreign workers to fill temporary labour and skill shortages.